walkabilly/biosignal_data_ai4ph/data_break_2.md

 ##         4      31      0      2 174605     41
 ##         77     21     41     18      2   5350
 ```

+* 1. Walking
+* 2. Descending stairs
+* 3. Ascending stairs
+* 4. Driving
+* 77. Clapping
+* 99. Non-study activity

+If we look at the confusion matrix we can see that the model is overall pretty good.
+Lots of data on the diagonal.
+That said, it's also clear the we are not very good at predicting clapping (77) and walking (1) based on the confusion matrix.
+This tells use that we might need to think about features that could help us explain those classes.
+For clapping for example, we might do the rolling maximum of x, y, z over a short time window, which might help us pick out those very high values associated with clapping.

 Here is the confusion matrix for all 5 of the folds.